python/peps/pep-XXXX.rst

 As such, the only thing we need for backward compatibility is to ensure that types specified via the new syntax behave the same as equivalent ``typing.Callable`` and ``typing.Concatenate`` values they intend to replace.

-There’s no particular interaction between this proposal and ``from __future__ import annotations`` - just like any other type annotation it will be unparsed to a string at module import, and ``typing.get_type_hints`` should correctly evaluate the resulting strings in cases where that is possible.
+There is no particular interaction between this proposal and ``from __future__ import annotations`` - just like any other type annotation it will be unparsed to a string at module import, and ``typing.get_type_hints`` should correctly evaluate the resulting strings in cases where that is possible.

 This is discussed in more detail in the Runtime Behavior section.